 We have prepared two examples of a NSF-specific post-doc mentoring plans.

-We have also prepared a template mentoring plan specifically tailored to the OSU Postdoctoral Scholar category.
+We have also prepared a template mentoring plan specifically tailored to the Oregon State Postdoctoral Scholar category.

-Scholar overhead (OPE): The Current OPE Rates Table provided by the Research Office includes overhead rates for Postdoctoral Scholars.
+The Current OPE Rates Table provided by the Research Office includes overhead rates for Postdoctoral Scholars.
 Please note, the table is currently out of date.
-In 2016 the cost for Health Insurance for a Postdoctoral Scholar is $331.52 per month, plus $6/month for half of an administrative fee (the postdoc pays the other half of this fee).
+In 2018, the cost for health insurance for a Postdoctoral Scholar is $379.83 per month, plus $6/month for half of an administrative fee (the postdoc pays the other half of this fee).
 In addition to health insurance, your budget should include 10% of the postdoc's stipend for Social Security, SAIF, Medicare and Unemployment.
-The Student Health Center has a webpage with up to date information about health insurance for postdoctoral scholars.
+Check with the Office of Human Resources for up to date information about health insurance for postdoctoral scholars.
 Additional coverage can be purchased by the Postdoc Scholar to cover dependents.

 It is recommended that you include funds in your budget to support travel by your postdoc to professional meetings.